Yejashi/obsidianNotes/Research/Papers/Dynist/Dyninst paper.md

 #### Generating Instrumented Code
 The final step required for anywhere instrumentation is to generate new code from the instrumented CFG.

+The annotations represented by instpoints cannot be directly used to generate code.